How Much Does a Community Manager Cost in 2026?

 What Affects Community Manager Pricing?

 Community manager rates vary significantly based on platform expertise, community scale, and whether the role involves strategic community-led growth or primarily operational moderation.
 Specialists with Discord and Web3 experience command a premium due to the technical complexity and intensity of those communities.
-EverestX rates represent a 40-60% savings over agency pricing because you are paying for dedicated community management time — not agency overhead, account management layers, or project management markup that inflates agency quotes without improving community outcomes.
+EverestX places vetted community managers at $10–$12/hr for full-time (40 hrs/week, ~$1,700–$2,100/mo) or $14–$16/hr for part-time (20 hrs/week, ~$1,200–$1,400/mo), with the exact rate within each band depending on experience and skills.
+That's a fraction of agency pricing because you pay only for dedicated community management hours — no agency overhead, no account management layers, no upfront fees, no hiring fees, and no platform fees.

 Why EverestX Pricing Is Different